 The MAS programs are designed to be completed in two years, but students have up to four years to finish all program requirements if that is a better timeline for them.
-Students who are receiving federal financial aid should follow the two-year completion plan for their degree program in order to maintain the minimum credits per term for eligibility.
+Students receiving federal financial aid should follow the two-year completion plan for their degree program to maintain the minimum credits per term for eligibility.

-The OPAL Certificate programs are designed to be completed in one year, but students have up to three years to finish all program requirements if that is a better timeline for them.
+The MAS Certificate programs are designed to be completed in one year, but students have up to three years to finish all program requirements if that is a better timeline for them.

-Students who are approaching their deadline and feel that they are unable to successfully complete all remaining program requirements within three or four years, for the certificate or MAS program respectively, should reach out to their Academic Advisor and the OPAL Office (OPAL-Office@jhu.edu) to discuss scheduling and any options or next steps.
+Students who are approaching their deadline and feel that they are unable to successfully complete all remaining program requirements within three or four years, for the certificate or MAS program respectively, should reach out to their Academic Advisor and the MAS Office (MAS-Office@jhu.edu) to discuss scheduling and any options or next steps.